-Investments consist of certificates of deposit, equity securities, mutual funds, municipal bonds, and U.S. Government obligations.
+Investments consist of certificates of deposit, mutual funds, and municipal bonds.
 Those with original maturities of less than three months from the date of purchase are classified as cash equivalents.
 Additionally, those with maturities greater than three months but less than one year are classified as current investments, whereas those with maturities greater than one year are classified as long-term investments.
 Investments are presented in the financial statements at fair value.
 The fair value of substantially all securities is determined by quoted market prices.
 The estimated fair value of securities for which there are no quoted market prices is based on similar types of securities that are traded in the market.
 Gains or losses on securities are based on the average cost method.